Dewalt-arch/pimpmyadlab/readme.md

 # Workstation #1 Instructions:

 - Punisher Workstation only (Windows 10 Enterprise Client Workstation)

+  - HYDRA-DC Domain Controller must already be completed and running to setup this workstation

   - Install the OS in the vm
   - Install the Hypervisor GuestOS Additions/Tools, Reboot
   - Copy script to the vm